pragma-/pbot/README.md

 ### Powerful user management
 PBot has powerful yet simple user management functionality and commands.

-* instead of generic access-levels, [fine-grained user capabilities](doc/Admin.md#user-capabilities) limit what users may do
+* instead of generic access-levels, PBot uses [fine-grained user capabilities](doc/Admin.md#user-capabilities), which can be grouped into roles such as Admin, ChanOp, Moderator, etc
 * user accounts can be global or channel-specific
 * users can be recognized by hostmask or required to login with password
 * users can adjust their [user-metadata](doc/Admin.md#user-metadata-list) with the [`my`](doc/Commands.md#my) command